imifos/autopsy-docker/README.md

 Tested on MacOS Catalina.
 Should work on Linux.
 Not tested yet under Windows.

+The resulting image is big (2.5G), but it contains many integrated tools like TSK, EWF Tools, gstreamer, Jython (for extensions), Java/FX (for extensions), photorec, plaso, SolR, Volatility, Tesseract OCR, xmount.
+The extracted Autopsy ZIP package alone is nearly 2 GB.

+## Versions

+  * 1.0 (05.2020) - Basis Autopsy runtime.

 ## Licenses

   * This project/Docker file is licensed under GNU GENERAL PUBLIC LICENSE 3.0